evolvingstuff/vdw2/content/posts/indoor-athletes-have-45-ng-less-vitamin-d-asia-in-this-case-meta-analysis.md

 ---

-#### VitaminDWiki – <a href="/posts/shift-work-associated-with-lower-vitamin-d-in-12-of-13-studies-meta-analysis-jul-duces-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Shift work associated with lower Vitamin D in 12 of 13 studies – meta-analysis July 2022|Shiftwork. like indoor sports, also reduces Vitamin D">Shift work associated with lower Vitamin D in 12 of 13 studies – meta-analysis July 2022|Shiftwork. like indoor sports, also reduces Vitamin D</a>
+#### VitaminDWiki – <a href="/posts/shift-work-associated-with-lower-vitamin-d-in-12-of-13-studies-meta-analysis" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Shift work associated with lower Vitamin D in 12 of 13 studies – meta-analysis July 2022">Shiftwork. like indoor sports, also reduces Vitamin D</a>

 ---